-Successfully managing student radio, video and multimedia organizations requires mastery of technology, legal issues, organizational development and more.
-CBI’s Broadcast Management track will provide attendees with the skills they’ll need to succeed in this unique field.
+Successfully managing student radio organizations requires mastery of technology, legal issues, organizational development and more.
+CBI’s Radio Management track will provide attendees with the skills they’ll need to succeed in this unique field.
 Designed for student leaders, new advisers, and veteran advisers looking for a refresher, this intensive training will ensure you’ll hit the ground running in the new school year.
 Topics will include FCC rules and regulations, building and organizing your team, copyright laws, producing content, underwriting sales and much more.

 What to bring:

 Click here to download a PDF of the Organizational Leadership track schedule.